Breaking Down the Process and Information to Get You Started

 - Meet qualifications and maintain essential institutional standards for courses, degree and certificate programs, services, activities, and facilities;

-- Identify themselves to the Disability Services Coordinator at the beginning of each semester as individuals with a disability so that appropriate accommodations can be made in a timely manner.
+- Identify themselves to the Center for Accessibility and Neurodiversity Coordinator at the beginning of each semester as individuals with a disability so that appropriate accommodations can be made in a timely manner.
 Students are strongly encouraged to make this contact several weeks before a semester, or within the first two weeks of each semester.

 - Provide documentation verifying the disability.
-If requested, students should follow established documentation guidelines, and/or procedures suggested by the Disabilities Services Coordinator.
+If requested, students should follow established documentation guidelines, and/or procedures suggested by the Center Coordinator.

 - Follow procedures for obtaining reasonable accommodations and/or auxiliary aids and

 services in a timely manner.
 This would include, but not limited to:

 -Scheduling a testing time with instructor and the Assessment Center Staff 3 days in advance of an exam or quiz.

 -Reminding the instructor of the need for accommodation at least 3 days in advance of an exam or quiz

 -Scheduling test reader services with the Center for Accessibility and Neurodiversity Coordinator, instructor, and/or Assessment Center Staff at least 3 days in advance of an exam or quiz